Deep Learning-Based Modeling of 5G Core Control Plane for 5G Network Digital Twin: Introduction

 \subsection{Contributions and Organization}

-In this paper, we propose two deep learning models, denoted as 5G-Seq2Seq and 5G-former respectively, to reproduce the major functions of the 5G core network based on the signaling data.
-To the best of our knowledge, this is the first study of modeling the 5G core funtion in DT through a deep learning method rather than programming, which can reproduce the major functions of the core network control plane automatically with high accuracy.
+In this paper, we propose two deep learning models, namely 5G-Seq2Seq and 5G-former, which aim to replicate the primary functionalities of the 5G core network using signaling data.
+To the best of our knowledge, this is the first study of modeling the 5G core function in DT through a deep learning method rather than programming.
+By leveraging these models, we are able to automatically and accurately replicate the core network control plane's major functions.
 The main contributions of this work can be listed as follows.

 \begin{itemize} \item{We propose two different 5G control plane architectures for modeling its response behavior when receiving uplink signaling messages.
-Instead of direct programming, this architecture allows for data-driven modeling based on signaling data captured from interfaces between control and user planes. } \item{We present a solution that allows signaling messages with different amounts of information and in different interfaces to be interconverted with uniform fixed-length vectors, making it feasible to construct signalling datasets for neural network training.
-The basic idea is to create continuously updated mapping lists for constant replacement of unprocessable information and for backfilling after prediction.} \item{We deploy two DL models based on the Vanilla Seq2Seq model and the Transformer decoder respectively, with several structural modifications to make them more applicable to signaling data, which yield high prediction accuracy in various 5G procedures.} \end{itemize}
+Instead of relying on traditional programming methods, these architectures enable data-driven modeling by utilizing captured signaling data from the interfaces between the control and user planes. }

+\item{We present a solution that allows signaling messages with different amounts of information and in different interfaces to be interconverted with uniform length-limited vectors, making it feasible to construct signaling datasets for neural network training.}

+\item{We deploy two DL models based on the Vanilla Seq2Seq model and the Transformer decoder respectively, with structural modifications tailored for signaling data, which yield high prediction accuracy across diverse 5G procedures.} \end{itemize}

 The rest of the paper is organized as follows.
 The system model and the proposed architectures are presented in Section II.
 In Section III, we introduce some preliminaries to our proposed method and elaborate on the solution to construct the dataset on signaling data.
-In Section IV, we introduce two DL-based models, and then we provided experimental results and performance evaluation in Section V. Finally, the conclusions and future directions are discussed in Section VI.
+In Section IV, we introduce two DL-based models, followed by the presentation of experimental results and performance evaluation in Section V. Finally, we discuss the conclusions and future directions in Section VI.